MejriY/MS2DECIDE/doc/Usage.md

 7. **Export Results**
    - Specify the path to save the output `.tsv` file:
      ```plaintext
-     SELECT THE SAVE PATH FOR THE .TSV FILE OF MS2DECIDE.
+     SELECT THE SAVE PATH FOR THE .TSV FILE OF MS2DECIDE OUTPUT.
      #This path needs to terminate with a file_name.tsv where `file_name` is the desired name specified by the user.
      ```

-8. **Optional: Retrieve Empty Annotations in the case of weighted iterative GNPS analog search**
+8. **Optional: Retrieve Empty Annotations in the case of iterative weighted GNPS analog search**
    - If requested (`yes`), the function generates a report of empty annotations and saves it as `empty.tsv`.

 ---